AdguardTeam/AdguardFilters/CONTRIBUTING.md

 5. Install dependencies by running `yarn` in the root of the repo.
 This will install [AGLint][aglint] and [Husky][husky].
-After the installation is complete, it will also call `postinstall` script that will install Husky pre-commit hook that will run AGLint on your changes before you commit them and will prevent you from committing if there are any errors.
+After the installation is complete, it will also call `postinstall` script that will install Husky pre-commit hook which will run AGLint on your changes before you commit them and will prevent you from committing if there are any errors.
 6. Create a new branch for your changes.
 Please use the following naming
    convention: `fix/123` where `123` is the issue number you're working on.
 7. Make your changes, test them and put them in the proper file or section